NIME-conference/nime-website/board.md

 * To oversee the work of the various committees and working groups, encouraging consolidation and focus on their long-term sustainability
 * To form or approve the creation of new committees or working groups, as needed
 * To approve changes and updates to the NIME website and archives
-* To maintain engagement with the NIME Advisory Board, including inviting one representative to attend NIME Board meetings, and to leverage their input, as needed
+* To maintain engagement with the NIME Advisory Group, including inviting one representative to attend NIME Board meetings, and to leverage their input, as needed

 ## 3. Boards roles and membership
 The Board is composed of the following members: